 National Museum of Kashan

-Head southwest of Amir Kabir Street, and at the end of it, you can find the National Museum of Kashan.
+Head southwest of Amir Kabir Street, and you can find the National Museum of Kashan at the end.

 Opening hours: 9 a.m. to 7 p.m.

-On the west side of Imam Khomeini Square, on Mohtasham Street, turn right at 15th Nikuii, there you can see the grand Bazaar of Kashan.
+On the west side of Imam Khomeini Square, on Mohtasham Street, turn right at 15th Nikuii, and you can see the grand Bazaar of Kashan.

 Opening hours: 9:30 a.m. to 12 p.m. – 5 p.m. to 8:30 p.m.